vivaria/edisonrul.ing/README.md

 ## PSYCHIC SNAIL

-*   "Psychic Snail's" effect targets 1 of your other Psychic-Type monsters.
+*   "Psychic Snail"'s effect targets 1 of your other Psychic-Type monsters.
 Paying 800 Life Points is a cost.
-*   "Psychic Snail's" effect can be activated multiple times during the same turn, as long as you can pay the cost.
+*   "Psychic Snail"'s effect can be activated multiple times during the same turn, as long as you can pay the cost.

 ## PSYCHIC SOUL